-Pro Tip: With its more than 300 menu items, Taste of Chicago can be a bit overwhelming for first-time visitors.
+Pro Tip: With its numerous menu items, Taste of Chicago can be a bit overwhelming for first-time visitors.
 Veterans suggest getting a list of the offerings beforehand and deciding which ones you want to try.

 Even its name conjures up a tasty treat.
-The trendy new Chow Chow festival in Asheville, North Carolina, is named for the region’s traditional pickled slaw/relish that consists of colorful vegetables.
+The Chow Chow culinary event series in Asheville, North Carolina, is named for the region’s traditional pickled slaw/relish that consists of colorful vegetables.

-Like its namesake, the festival’s offerings focus on the creative food culture of Southern Appalachia.
-The festival promises to highlight all aspects of the supply chain, “from farmer to maker, mixologist to chef, brewer to baker, artist to potter.”
+Like its namesake, Chow Chow’s offerings focus on the unique foodways of Southern Appalachia.
+The culinary event series promises to highlight all aspects of the supply chain, “from farmer to maker, mixologist to chef, brewer to baker, artist to potter.”

-For a star-studded affair that includes 500 chefs and 80 events, head to New York City in October for the Food Network & Cooking Channel New York City Wine & Food Festival.
+For a star-studded affair that includes hundreds of chefs and dozens of events, head to New York City in October for the Food Network & Cooking Channel New York City Wine & Food Festival.

-The festival got its start in 2007 with a one-night event and has since grown to a four-day extravaganza that brings together some of the world’s greatest culinary talents.
-Events range from culinary demonstrations to intimate dinners to a grand tasting held at Manhattan’s Pier 94.
+The festival got its start in 2007 with a one-night event and has since grown to an extravaganza that brings together some of the world’s greatest culinary talents.
+Events range from culinary demonstrations to intimate dinners to a grand tasting.

-Pro Tip: Tickets typically go on sale on the event’s website in June.
+Pro Tip: Tickets are expected to go on sale on the event’s website during the summer.